There is another article on this topic for service providers to discuss and share what they do. Service providers can find their article here.

 We charge for public holidays (stated in the enrolment form but do offer a makeup day if we have space available to do so (within our maximum allowed number).
 We don't get any extra revenue for this as usually only can happen if a child is away so no extra funding - it is for our families.
 Most people that would like one get one although we don't 'bank' them - they have to be used within a couple of weeks.
 The admin for this is already a lot - especially for our 20 hours children.
 Full time enrolments can’t make use of this but the fee structure is arranged so that each extra day you enrol is cheaper so they are paying less per day than part time families.
 I think it is important to look at the big picture. if centres don't charge for stats, the regular price per week would probably increase.
 Of course there are centres who are purely driven by profit but there are also many of us that try really hard to balance the 'business' side of things and do what we can for our families but it does come down to income vs expenditure.
 If there were no 'businesses' operating centres we wouldn't have early childhood available - smaller centres are being more affected by the governments 'funding cuts by stealth' as we don't have the economies of scale and many are doing what we can to limit fee increases to families while still running a viable business and maintaining quality for our children.
 (Diane)

-The daycare centre where my girl goes have chosen to close the for Xmas from 23 Dec 2015 to 10 Jan 2016.
+The daycare centre where my girl goes have chosen to close for two weeks at Xmas.
 This forces me to take annual leave just for my girls care.
 I understand about the stat holiday but what about the other regular working days in between and I have to pay full amount for no service.
 Another concern is why this is not mentioned on the agreement form.
 The manager only informed us verbally.
 I like to have some clarification if this is normal.
 (Anji)

 Regarding make-up days, we do offer them whenever possible.
 We see it as good PR.
 They do depend on space and availability on the day of course.
 (Jen)